updated

 We bought 10 acres of unimproved paddock, bought a bus, and plonked it in the middle.
 We have lots of animals and a strong interest in permaculture.
 We have a big garden (wanting to expand), a small solar set up ( wanting to expand), and practice rainwater collection (also wanting to expand).

-Our goal is to be as self sufficient as possible.
+one of our goals is to be as self sufficient as possible.

 We are off grid except for internet, but that is limited.
 Emails and browsing, no streaming or downloading available.